-First off, ingesting insects will not kill you.
-Some have the capacity to do that, but they reside in the depths of the Amazon jungle—something Americans should not worry about unless these creatures find themselves in the States and exponentially repopulate.
-On the other hand, “Domestic Insects” like ants, mealworms, crickets, beetles, and roaches are safe to consume for humans just as they are for armadillos.
-Insects sold through commercial means like grocery stores must go through a sanitation process to ensure they are safe to eat, just like any food.
+First off, 1,500 different species of insects are safe to eat.
+“Domestic insects” – like ants, meal worms, crickets, beetles, and roaches – are as safe to consume for humans as they are for armadillos.
+Insects sold commercially in grocery stores must go through a sanitation process to ensure they are safe to eat, just like any other food.
 So instead of worrying if eating a cricket will kill you, you should focus on making sure that your chicken is fully cooked and that your milk hasn’t expired.

-But that's not all, insects are also good for you.
+Not only are they safe to eat, but insects are actually good for you.
 That’s right, ingesting an inch-long grasshopper supplies you with various nutrients that bolster metabolism and other bodily functions.
-Insects are also rich in protein, so they fill your stomach.
-But how can these tiny creatures provide calories equivalent to that of a chicken thigh?
-For one thing, these insects are eaten whole – their gooey organs stimulate healthy cells and their crunchy exoskeletons contain the molecule chitin which strengthens human tissue.
+Insects are rich in protein, so they fill you up.
+But how can these tiny creatures provide calories equivalent to a chicken thigh?
+For one thing, insects are eaten whole – their gooey organs stimulate healthy cells and their crunchy exoskeletons contain the molecule chitin, which may strengthen human tissue.
 In fact, insects provide so much nutritional value that artificial enhancers would not be needed to make them more “healthy.”

 In a country where one-third of the population is obese from eating fast food, junk food, and processed food, we need more affordable, natural food options.
 Protein-wise, eating a fried grasshopper is just like eating a chicken nugget; the only difference is that with a grasshopper you know what you’re actually eating.